shervinea/cheatsheet-translation/pl/cheatsheet-supervised-learning.md

 **18. Likelihood ― The likelihood of a model L(θ) given parameters θ is used to find the optimal parameters θ through maximizing the likelihood.
 In practice, we use the log-likelihood ℓ(θ)=log(L(θ)) which is easier to optimize.
 We have:**

-&#10230; Prawdopodobieństwo ― Prawdopodobieństwo modelu L(θ) przy parametrze θ jest wykorzystywane do znalezienia optymalnego parametru θ, maksymalizującego prawdopodobieństwo.
-W praktyce, używamy prawdopodobieństwa logarytmicznego ℓ(θ)=log(L(θ)) które łatwiej zoptymalizować.
+&#10230; Prawdopodobieństwo ― Prawdopodobieństwo modelu L(θ) przy parametrze θ jest wykorzystywane do znalezienia optymalnego parametru θ poprzez maksymalizacje prawdopodobieństwa.
+W praktyce, używamy prawdopodobieństwa logarytmicznego ℓ(θ)=log(L(θ)) które łatwiej zoptymalizować (logspace).
 Mamy więc:

 <br>